the-draupnir-project/draupnir-documentation/docs/governance/reports/2510A-selection.md

 However, this is a large piece of work that will take a long time for end users to receive value from.
 And we need more certainty about the support of the project before we can sustain focus on a large piece of work like this.

+Material support: NLnet goal, but unlikely to be attainable.

 ### Increment explicit agreement & approval / disapproval